 “Hey Siri, message a Thank You to Dad via Messaging App.”

-This is basically what you can achieve with integrating Siri with your applications.
-In this article, we will discuss how can you integrate Siri into apps and use voice command to complete tasks through apps.
+This is basically all that you can achieve by integrating Siri with your applications.
+In this article, we will discuss how you can integrate Siri into apps and use voice commands to complete certain tasks.

 What is Siri?

-Siri was developed by Apple in 2011 and was the first ever AI voice recognition assistant.
-The programming for this was done using Objective-C for platforms such as iPhone, Apple iPad, Macintosh, Apple TV, etc. This invention was one of a kind and enabled customers to use voice command for their mobile devices.
+Siri was developed by Apple in 2011 and it is the first ever AI voice recognition assistant.
+The programming for this was done using Objective-C for platforms such as iPhone, Apple iPad, Macintosh, Apple TV, etc. This invention was one of a kind and it allowed customers to use voice commands for their mobile devices.

-Siri has been loved by users ever since Apple introduced it 6 years ago but due to some restrictions, iOS app developers could not use the Siri framework for their own apps.
+Siri has been loved by users ever since Apple introduced it 6 years ago but due to some restrictions, iOS app developers could not use the Siri framework for their own applications.

 There is no doubt that Siri is being used by millions today and after the launch of SiriKit, it will only see more growth.
 Using SiriKit in iOS apps is something every developer wants to do since the voice recognition market is seeing high growth.
 The voice recognition market is set to hit $13.8 billions by 2023 and therefore Apple has launched SiriKit for developers.